isolver/ioHub/docs/iohub/quickstart.rst

 .. note::

-    This QuickStart Guide gives a fast introduction to using the ioHub and PsychoPy packages together by 'porting' two existing PsychoPy demos to use ioHub for device event reporting.
+    This QuickStart Guide gives an easy introduction to using the ioHub Event Monitoring Framework with PsychoPy by 'porting' two existing PsychoPy demos to use ioHub for device event reporting.

-    Not all the functionality of the ioHub is covered, nor are all device types.
+    The full functionality of using the ioHub with PsychoPy in a research setting, including a description of all supported devices, is outside the scope of this brief introduction.
     For a more complete review of the ioHub package features and how to use them, see the ioHub User Manual section.